When it comes to strengthening your muscles and improving your overall fitness, there are so many types of exercise and approaches to turn to.

 For example, push-ups are more of a strengthening exercise for the upper body and core, whereas jumping jacks—arguably the “classic calisthenic exercise”—are more of a cardio calisthenics vs weights focus in terms of your fitness.

-You won’t need to use traditional or newfangled strength training equipment like dumbbells, weight machines, kettlebells, medicine balls, barbells, or even resistance bands.
+You won’t need a gym membership or access to traditional or newfangled strength training equipment like dumbbells, weight machines, kettlebells, medicine balls, barbells, or even resistance bands.

 Note that this statement is provided with the disclaimer that some calisthenics exercises require simple calisthenics equipment.